 By default, the server runs as a daemon process.
-The asm srv command starts a server that listens to incoming commands on the specified port.
+The $asm\srv$ command starts a server that listens to incoming commands on the specified port.
 You can assign a port number by the p parameter.
 If this number is omitted, the server uses the default port 7250.
 With the h, or ? argument, you can display Help information.

-You can specify these parameters in the asm_srv command on UNIX:
+You can specify these parameters in the asm srv command on UNIX:

-Description

-Enable inherit of the system environment variables that were set when the ASM server was started.

-Stop server process (on UNIX)

-Debug info (verbose output) for daemon asm_srv to stdout.

-Override default TCP/IP listening port.

-Set program home directory for Application Service Manager Server.
-This option is mandatory.

-Refresh interval for which Application Service Manager scans the existence of the process for instances with Running status.
-Minimum refresh time is 10 seconds.
-Default refresh time is 30 seconds.

-Display help/usage information
+Parameter Description -inherit Enable inherit of the system environment variables that were set when the ASM server was started. -k Stop server process (on UNIX) -d Debug info (verbose output) for daemon asm_srv to stdout. -p <port number=""></port> Override default TCP/IP listening port. -home <home directory=""></home> Set program home directory for Application Service Manager Server.
+This option is mandatory. -r <time in="" seconds=""></time> Refresh interval for which Application Service Manager scans the existence of the process for instances with Running status.
+Default refresh time is 10 seconds. -? or -h[elp] Display help/usage information -V Version information

-Version information